forestgrape/coronavirus/spread_analyses.md

 * [Ehrhardt et al](#summary-ehrhardtbrockmann) observed in Baden-Wuertenberg between 19 May to 28 July:
   * 6 of 137 likely infectious pupils actually infected other a total of 11 other pupils (an R value contribution of below .1)
   * 3% of infections of children (0-19 year) could be traced back to schools.
 Where as 41% to families and 8% to festivals/events.
+* [Perez-Lopez et al](#summary-perez-lopez) published statistics about viruses detected in nasopharyngeal swabs from visits in Sidra Medicine, the main pediatric center in Qatar.
+They observed a significant 30 fold reduction for influenza A. A 30% reduction was observed for influenza B and Common HCoVs. //Comment: Their observations indicate that in school settings only the influenza A transmission is efficient and other viruses are transmitted mainly outside of schools.
+This in turn indicates that for most viruses adults play the major role in the transmission.